tthephas/Finch-Collector-Deliverable-SEI/README.md

 AAU, when I visit the detail page for a Finch, I want to be able to add a feeding for a finch.

+AAU, I want to see a list displaying all of the toys in the database.
+(Step 2 above)

+AAU, I want to be able to add a Toy to list of Toys.
+(Step 2 above)

+AAU, when I visit the detail page for a finch, I want to see a list of toys belonging to the finch, and also any available toys that I can add to the finch.

 ### Development steps